 What are the latest political developments in the world?
 Which geopolitical consequences will arise from a melting arctic?
 Will the EU look radically different due to Eurobonds?
 Might there be new momentum for global climate and health treaties?
 And what does the future hold for relations between China and the West?

 Our course ‘International Politics’ offers you the opportunity to dive into international political issues with leading researchers, experts and opinion makers.
-Insights are derived through case studies on current international affairs.
+Insights are derived from case studies on current international affairs.

-During eight sessions on Monday afternoons (14:00 – 16:45 hrs) we will discuss the most relevant themes within the field of international politics.
+During eight sessions in the afternoon we will discuss the most relevant themes within the field of international politics.
 You will gain the knowledge necessary to participate in discussions on international political issues and will be able to put news headlines in a broader (geopolitical) context.
-The sessions will take place on February 10, 17, 24 and March 2, 9, 16, 23, 30.
-The Dutch edition takes place in the fall.
+The sessions take place:

 This course is open for everyone with an interest in current international political affairs, hence there are no entry requirements.
 However, the course is very popular.
-The maximum amount of participants is 20.
-Please register in time.
+The maximum amount of participants is 20 so make sure to register on time.

 What will you learn?